marcvaneijk/marcvaneijk.old/_posts/2015-02-11-vmrolediffdisk.md

 Stand alone virtual machine or the VM Role?
 Now this looks like an easy choice.
 And every customers reaction to this comparison is similar.
 The VM Role it is.

-But….
-There is one important thing to point out.
+But…, there is one important thing to point out.
 The VM Role uses differencing disks.

 ## Differencing disks